-Note: As seen in Figure 1-17, the minimum required version is SUSE Linux Enterprise Server 15 SP3 or higher, and for Red Hat Enterprise 8.4 or higher.
-Below are some practical examples where we explain the current customer situation, the challenge, and a general step-by-step approach for the different possible options to successfully carry out the migration to IBM Power10 System.
+Note: As seen in Figure 1-17, the minimum required versions are SUSE Linux Enterprise Server 15 SP3 or later and Red Hat Enterprise 8.4 or later.

+The following examples provide a customer situation, a challenge, and a general step-by-step approach for the different possible options to successfully migrate to an IBM Power10 System.